ekalinin/github-markdown-toc.go/README.md

 usage: gh-md-toc [<flags>] [<path>...]

 Flags:
-  --help     Show help (also see --help-long and --help-man).
+  --help           Show context-sensitive help (also try --help-long and --help-man).
+  --serial         Grab TOCs in the serial mode --hide-header    Hide TOC header
+  --hide-footer    Hide TOC footer
+  --start-depth=0  Start including from this level.
+Defaults to 0 (include all levels) --depth=0        How many levels of headings to include.
+Defaults to 0 (all) --no-escape      Do not escape chars in sections --token=TOKEN    GitHub personal token
+  --indent=2       Indent space of generated list --debug          Show debug info
   --version        Show application version.
-  --depth    How many levels of headings to include.
-Defaults to 0 (all)

 Args:
-  [<path>]  Local path or URL of the document to grab TOC
+  [<path>]  Local path or URL of the document to grab TOC.
+Read MD from stdin if not entered.
 ```

 Homebew (Mac only)